-- 5. Expenses.
-The Executive will be reimbursed for his actual, necessary and reasonable businessexpenses pursuant to Company policy, subject to the provisions of Section 3 of Exhibit A attached hereto. - 6.
-Restrictive Covenants Agreement.
-The Executive hereby acknowledges that in connection withentering into this Agreement, the Executive shall be required to enter into a new Employee Confidentiality and Assignment Agreement with the Company. - 7.
-Employment Termination.
-This Agreement and the employment of the Executive shallterminate upon the occurrence of any of the following: - (a) Upon the death or "Disability" of the Executive.
-As used in this Agreement, the term "Disability" shall mean a physical or mental illness or disability that prevents the Executive fromperforming the duties of the Executive's position for a period of more than any three consecutivements or for periods aggregating more than twenty-six weeks.
-The Company shall determine ingood faith and in its sole discretion whether the Executive is unable to perform the services provided for herein. - (b) At the election of the Company, with or without "Cause" (as defined below), immediately upon written notice by the Company to the Executive.
-As used in this Agreement, "Cause" shall mean: - (i) Executive's dishonest statements or acts with respect to the Company or any affiliate of the Company, or any current or prospective customers, suppliers, vendors or other third parties with which such entity does business that results inor is reasonably anticipated to result in material harm to the Company; - (ii) Executive's conviction of (A) a felony or (B) any misdemeanor involving moralturpitude, deceit, dishonesty or fraud; - (iii) Executive's gross negligence, willful misconduct or insubordination with respect to the Company that results in or is reasonably anticipated to result in material harm to the Company, provided, however, that the Executive shall have a periodof not less than ten (10) days to cure any curable act or omission constituting Cause described in this Section 7(b)(iii) following the Company's delivery to the Executive of written notice of such act or omission; or - (iv) Executive's material violation of any provision of any agreement(s) between the Executive and the Company relating to nonsolicitation, nondisclosure and/or assignment of inventions.
+5. Expenses.
+The Executive will be reimbursed for his actual, necessary and reasonable business expense pursuant to Company policy, subject to the provisions of Section 3 of Exhibit A attached hereto.

+6. Restrictive Covenants Agreement.
+The Executive hereby acknowledges that in connection with entering into this Agreement, the Executive shall be required to enter into an Employee Confidentiality and Assignment Agreement with the Company.

+7. Employment Termination.
+This Agreement and the employment of the Executive shall terminate upon the occurrence of any of the following:

+(a) Upon the death or "Disability" of the Executive.
+As used in this Agreement, the term "Disability" shall mean a physical or mental illness or disability that prevents the Executive from performing the duties of the Executive's position for a period of more than any three consecutive months or for periods aggregating more than twenty-six weeks.
+The Company shall determine in good faith and in its sole discretion whether the Executive is unable to perform the services provided for herein.

+(b) At the election of the Company, with or without "Cause" (as defined below), immediately upon written notice by the Company to the Executive.
+As used in this Agreement, "Cause" shall mean:

+- Executive's dishonest statements or acts with respect to the Company or any affiliate of the Company, or any current or prospective customers, suppliers, vendors or other third parties with which such entity does business that results in or is reasonably anticipated to result in material harm to the Company; - (ii) Executive's conviction of (A) a felony or (B) any misdemeanor involving moral turpitude, deceit, dishonesty or fraud; - (iii) Executive's gross negligence, willful misconduct or insubordination with respect to the Company that results in or is reasonably anticipated to result in material harm to the Company; or - (iv) Executive's material violation of any provision of any agreement(s) between the Executive and the Company relating to non-solicitation, nondisclosure and/or assignment of inventions.

-- (c) At the election of the Executive, with or without "Good Reason" (as defined below),immediately upon written notice by the Executive to the Company (subject, if it is with Good Reason, to the timing provisions set forth in the definition of Good Reason).
-As used in this Agreement, "Good Reason" shall mean (without the Executive's consent): - (i) a material diminution of the Executive's base compensation, other than in connection with, and substantially proportionate to, reductions by the Company of the base compensation of all or substantially all senior executives of the Company; - (ii) a material diminution in the Executive's duties, authority or responsibilities; - (iii) the Company's requiring Executive to relocate Executive's primary office morethan fifty (50) miles from the Executive's then-current primary office; or - (iv) any material breach of this Agreement or any other agreement between the Company and the Executive by the Company not otherwise covered by thisparagraph; provided, however, that in each case, the Company shall have a period of not less than thirty (30)days to cure any act constituting Good Reason following Executive's delivery to the Company ofwritten notice within sixty (60) days of the action or omission constituting Good Reason and thatthe Executive actually terminates employment within thirty (30) days following the expiration of the Company's cure period.
+(c) At the election of the Executive, with or without "Good Reason" (as defined below), immediately upon written notice by the Executive to the Company (subject, if it is with Good Reason, to the timing provisions set forth in the definition of Good Reason).
+As used in this Agreement, "Good Reason" shall mean (without the Executive's consent):

+- (i) a material diminution of the Executive's base compensation, other than in connection with, and substantially proportionate to, reductions by the Company of the base compensation of all or substantially all senior executives of the Company; - (ii) a material diminution in the Executive's duties, authority or responsibilities; - (iii) the Company's requiring Executive to relocate Executive's primary office more than fifty (50) miles from the Executive's then-current primary office; or - (iii) any material breach of this Agreement by the Company not otherwise covered by this paragraph;

+provided, however, that in each case, the Company shall have a period of not less than thirty (30) days to cure any act constituting Good Reason following Executive's delivery to the Company of written notice within sixty (60) days of the action or omission constituting Good Reason and that the Executive actually terminates employment within thirty (30) days following the expiration of the Company's cure period.